-However, for capital adequacy purpose, only eligible collateral such as cash, gold, foreign government securities, and guarantees (Brunei Government, Foreign Government, Multilateral Development Bank ("MDB") and other Financial Institution outside of Brunei Darussalam), with the aim to reduce or transfer the credit risk.
+However, for capital adequacy purpose, only eligible collateral such as cash, gold, foreign government securities, and guarantees (Brunei Government, Foreign Government, Multilateral Development Bank ("MDB") and/or other Financial Institution outside of Brunei Darussalam), are utilized with the aim to reduce and/or transfer the credit risk.

 BIBD utilized the cash collateral received to reduce credit risk as part of mitigation technique and some of the higher risk weighted money market placement are guaranteed with a financial guarantees.
-Currently BIBD does not used, as collateral, marketable securities as a credit risk mitigation tool to reduced the credit risk.
+Currently BIBD does not used marketable securities as collateral, as part of credit risk mitigation tool to reduce the credit risk.